metrorailings/OwlBlog/content/posts/week-4-circa-picks.md

 their defensive front seven overwhelms the Colts crippled offensive line,  reducing Carson Wentz to a chalk outline in the process.

 **Indianapolis covers if**
 their ground game produces most of their mileage on offense.
+Indianapolis needs to redirect any stress aimed at Carson Wentz against a Miami defense known for its aggression.
+Unfortunately, I'm not sure the Colts are capable of prioritizing the rush over the pass.